FORT ERIE-PORT COLBORNE; ONTARIO CANADA

 The Friendship Trail follows an old rail bed along the former Grand Trunk Railway between Fort Erie and Port Colborne.
 Visit; FRIENDSHIP TRAIL for more information.

 The Friendship Trail is part of the regional Greater Niagara Circle Route.
+[The Bridge-It Route travels on-road between Thorold and Niagara Falls cutting the Circle Route in half.
+SEE; Route Directions for cycling from Port Robinson's Ferry parking lot to the Niagara Parkway in Chippawa, Ontario].
 Four connected trails combine to form a circle (north-south & east-west) along both Great Lakes, the Niagara River and the Welland Canal.
 At it's western end this trail connects with the Welland Canal Trail that travels north-south between Port Colborne and St. Catharines.
 At it's eastern end this trail connects to the Niagara River Recreational Trail that travels north-south between Fort Erie and Niagara-on-the-Lake.
 Finally the Niagara River Recreational Trail and Welland Canal Trail are connected via the Waterfront Trail; Lake Ontario/Niagara Section that travels east-west between Niagara-on-the-Lake and St. Catharines.

 The Friendship Trail is also part of the regional Great Lakes Waterfront Trail.
 Stretching over 1,305 miles (2,100 km) along the Canadian shores of the earth's largest group of freshwater lakes, the GREAT LAKES WATERFRONT TRAIL consists of both on-road and off-road facilities.
 The Trail is about 30% off-road along Lake Ontario and the St. Lawrence River, and about 14% off-road on the Lake Erie, Detroit River and Lake St Clair section, and 4% off -road along the North Channel between Sault Ste.
 Marie and Sudbury.
 It is primarily paved, with sections of unpaved path and gravel roads.